 On my first trip to Ireland twenty years ago I was spoiled with not one but two castle stays (Ashford Castle and Waterford Castle) which left me of the opinion that every trip to Ireland should include a stay in a castle!
-We knew that our daughter would be delighted with a luxurious stay in a castle so we chose to spend a night at five star Dromoland Castle in County Clare.
+We knew that our daughter would be delighted with a luxurious stay in a castle so we chose to spend a night at five star Dromoland Castle (check here for availability and rates) in County Clare.
 Dromoland Castle is one of the best known castles in Ireland as it was the ancestral home of the O'Briens of Dromoland whose lineage goes back 1,000 years to Brian Boru, the only high king of Ireland.
 We fell in love with Dromoland the moment we pulled up to the castle entrance and everything was perfect over the course of our 24 hour stay.
 This family-friendly castle strikes the perfect balance between tradition and modern luxury and I only wished that I had planned for more than one night here.

 From the moment that you arrive at Dromoland it is obvious that this is a special place to stay.
 Staff are friendly and helpful and go out of their way to make sure that guests are comfortable and have everything they need.
 We arrived in the morning after the drive from County Wicklow and were planning to just check in and head to the Cliffs of Moher.
 It's not so easy to just drop your bags at a castle and take off again though, especially if it's your first time at a hotel fit for royalty.
 Instead we enjoyed a cup of tea in one of the lounges, had a look around Dromoland's elegant public rooms and a stroll around the castle grounds before heading out for a few hours.
 Dromoland is everything that one would expect from a castle hotel and more - modern and luxurious yet traditional at the same time with antique furnishings, a grand staircase, and ancestral portraits hanging on the walls.